 Among the hundreds of figures of the Nazca Lines, the most remarkable are those of animals that total a total of about 70 figures, since some of them can measure 270 meters in length.

 Much has been speculated about the purpose of these various figures.
 While experts say they were made to worship the gods, some more adventurous place the origin and the end of the Nazca Lines in extraterrestrial beings and ancestral astronauts.

-Even with the knowledge of the Nazca culture obtained from the archaeological discoveries, it was not until 1929 that the Nazca Lines Peru were discovered, when American scientist Paul Kosok looked out of his plane window as he flew over the north of Nazca town.
-Almost invisible from ground level, the Lines were made by removing the surface stones and pilling them beside the lighter soil underneath.
+Even with the knowledge of the Nazca culture obtained from the archaeological discoveries, it was not until 1929 that the Nazca Lines Peru was discovered, when American scientist Paul Kosok looked out of his plane window as he flew over the north of Nazca town.
+Almost invisible from ground level, the Lines were made by removing the surface stones and piling them beside the lighter soil underneath.
 More than 300 geometrical and biomorphic figures, some measuring up to 300 meters (1,000 feet) across are etched into the desert floor, including a hummingbird, a monkey, a spider, a pelican, a condor, a whale, and an "astronaut", so named because of his goldfish-bowl-shape head.
 Theories abound as to their purpose, and some have devoted their lives to the study of the Lines.
-Probably the most famous person to investigate the origin of the Nazca Lines facts was Kosok´s translator, German scientist Dr. María Reiche, who studied the Lines from 1940 until death in 1998.
+Probably the most famous person to investigate the origin of the Nazca Lines facts was Kosok´s translator, German scientist Dr. María Reiche, who studied the Lines from 1940 until he died in 1998.

 Among the more than 800 figures found in the Nazca area, these are the most remarkable:

 It is a great figure located at the top of a plateau that represents a hummingbird.
 It measures about 95 meters.

 It is one of the largest figures of the Nazca lines.
 It represents a condor, a large bird that inhabits the area, and measures about 154 meters.